 Exercise - Assessing a Carpentry resource on the web

-This is the same link that is in SECTION A of our Library Research Worksheet.
+This is the same link that is mentioned in SECTION A of our Library Research Worksheet.

 This guide from the Purdue OWL shows the difference between using a direct quotation, paraphrasing, and summarizing outside information in your own writing or presentations.
 All 3 methods are good ways to include outside information in your presentation while still being true to the original sources.